Last updated on November 21, 2024

 How popular is Dibs?
 There are social media pages about the tradition.
 There is a Facebook page too, Chicago Dibs.
 Dibs is a form of tolerated subversiveness in Chicago.
 People take to the streets with their shovels and snow blowers to clear a parking space, then put up the barricades.
 They worked hard for it, risking the widow making heart-a-stroke.
 They earned it.
 That space is theirs.
 “Whose streets?
 Our streets.”
 Why should some lazy, low-life motherless mook, mameluke, or jamoke be entitled to reap the benefits of their hard work?

-There is a Judge Dibs in Chicago.
-He is as wise beyond his years as the ancient Greek philosophers.
-He decides dibs cases based on the rules and the situation, the“Dibstitution.”
-Judge Dibs is tough but fair.
+There was a Judge Dibs in Chicago.
+He was as wise beyond his years as the ancient Greek philosophers.
+He decided dibs cases based on the rules and the situation, the“Dibstitution.”
+Judge Dibs was tough but fair.
 He once named me the Lord High Chamberlain of Dibs.
 I would have preferred Lord High Executioner, but Illinois eliminated the death penalty.
 I was honored to have such a title bestowed on me.
 But I do not have the time to execute my duties.
 I have my own problems with people blocking my side driveway because Illinois issues driver’s licenses to blind people.

 Some claim Dibs is uncivil.
 They believe people who toil should not reap the fruits of their labor.
 According to these apostates, we should be kind and understanding towards each other.
 A few go so far as to suggest people shovel out parking spaces for their neighbors or even the whole block.
 It is an act of kindness and a neighborly thing to do.
 Those people are Communists.
 There is one problem with this line of thinking if you call it that.
 Chicago, the “City of Neighborhoods,” does not have Mr. Roger’s neighborhood.
 I don’t know if they noticed, but Mr. Roger’s is dead.